 PETER BREHM is the owner of Brehm Vineyards where he has been helping amateur winemakers make better wine for over 45 years.
 He founded the retail shop Wine and the People in Berkeley, California in 1970 and began introducing home winemakers to fresh premium and ultra-premium grapes from renowned regions such as Carneros, Dry Creek, Stags Leap, Rutherford Bench, the Columbia River Gorge and Willamette Valley.
 In 1991 Peter created White Salmon Vineyard and Winery and assisted in the birth of the Columbia Gorge AVA.
 Brehm Vineyards is a leading provider of fresh and frozen grapes.
 Peter will answer your home vineyard questions in “Grape Growing Q & A”.

 WES HAGEN received his training from the University of California-Davis extension program.
 He is consulting winemaker and brand ambassador for J. Wilkes Wines.
 Michael Cervin of Decanter Magazine recently declared Wes one of the most influential winemakers in the United States.
 Wes has grown and made wines that have scored 92+ in every major wine publication in the US.
-He also covers the world of hobby vineyards for WineMaker magazine writing our “Backyard Vines” column in every issue for the last 15 years.
+He also covers the world of hobby vineyards for WineMaker magazine writing our “Backyard Vines” column in every issue for the last 17 years.
 Wes offers home vineyard consulting, as well.
-He will be leading winemakers with “Canopy Management” seminar on Friday as well as answering questions in “Grape Growing: Ask the Experts” Q & A. On Saturday, join Wes as he speaks on “Choose the Right Trellis for Your Vineyard” and later conducts the “WineMaker Workshop: 101 Reasons to Drink More Wine”.
-Wes will be running the pre-conference “Backyard Grape Growing” Boot Camp on Thursday.
+He will be leading winemakers with “Canopy Management” seminar on Friday and later with “5 Biggest Grape Growing Mistakes” seminar the same day.
+On Saturday, Wes will be answering questions in “Grape Growing: Q & A” and later that day during the Saturday lunch program, he will join other WineMaker columnists in the “Winemaking Trends” panel.
+Wes will be running the pre-conference “Backyard Grape Growing Boot Camp” on Thursday, June 1, 2023.

 BOB PEAK Before joining The Beverage People in 2003, Bob was General Manager at Vinquiry, a wine testing laboratory in Windsor, California.
 Bob holds a degree in Chemistry from Harvey Mudd College and has pursued additional studies in wine at Santa Rosa Junior College and the University of California-Davis extension.
 Bob has a 1/3 acre hobby vineyard where he grows Pinot Noir and Chardonnay and writes the “Techniques” column for the magazine.
 Bob will lead the pre-conference “Winemaking From Grapes Boot Camp” and post-conference “Judging & Scoring Wines Boot Camp.”
-He will also be part of the “General Troubleshooting: Ask the Experts” panel.
-Bob will guide the conference seminars “Managing Tannins” and “Using Oak Alternatives”, both on Friday.
+On Saturday, Bob will talk about “Making Limoncello & Citrus Liqueurs” and will be part of the “WineMaker Columnists Live: Winemaking Trends”.